kjh86/SA-YOLO/README.md

 ## License

+This repository contains a modified copy of **Ultralytics YOLO** (licensed under **AGPL-3.0**).
+Therefore, redistribution and use of this codebase must comply with the **AGPL-3.0** terms.

-- Ultralytics YOLO source code: **AGPL-3.0**
+- Ultralytics YOLO and any derivative modifications within `ultralytics/`: **AGPL-3.0**
-- SA-YOLO modifications: **Apache-2.0**
+- Additional original files written specifically for SA-YOLO (when not a derivative of Ultralytics code): **Apache-2.0**

-> This repository includes AGPL-licensed components.
-Please ensure compliance with the license terms.
+> If you plan to use this repository in a product or a network-accessible service, please review AGPL-3.0 obligations carefully.

 ---